adamingle/f5-big-ip-migration-assistant/README.md

 The F5® BIG-IP® Migration Assistant is a tool freely distributed by F5 to facilitate migrating BIG-IP configurations between different platforms.
 Migration Assistant is a downloadable desktop application that coordinates the logistics required to migrate a BIG-IP configuration from one BIG-IP instance to another.

-Migration Assistant migrates a configuration to a new platform.
-The new platform can be an Amazon Web Services (AWS) instance that spins up in your account during the migration or new BIG-IP hardware.

 ## Why do I need it?

-You can use Migration Assistant when you have an existing BIG-IP instance and you want to replace the current hardware with different hardware, or shift the existing hardware configuration to reside in the AWS ecosystem.
+You can use Migration Assistant when you have an existing BIG-IP instance and you want to replace the current hardware with new hardware.

 ## What does it do?

 Migration Assistant does not perform the actual migration; the destination BIG-IP instance performs the actual migration.
 Configuration migrations depend on a User Configuration Set (UCS) file.
 UCS files contain all the data needed to back up and restore a BIG-IP instance, and are also used during platform migrations.

 For more information, refer to [K4423: Overview of UCS archives](https://support.f5.com/csp/article/K4423) and [K82540512: Overview of the UCS archive platform-migrate option](https://support.f5.com/csp/article/K82540512).